intellectronica/skillz/README.md

 ---

-`skillz.py` is a single‑file MCP server that exposes [Anthropic‑style skills](https://github.com/anthropics/skills) (directories with a `SKILL.md` that starts with YAML front‑matter) to any MCP client.
+`skillz` is a Python package and CLI that exposes [Anthropic‑style skills](https://github.com/anthropics/skills) (directories with a `SKILL.md` that starts with YAML front‑matter) to any MCP client.
 It recursively discovers skills, registers one tool per skill, returns authored instructions and absolute file paths, and can optionally run a helper script from the skill in a temporary workspace.
+Until the package is published to PyPI you can run it directly from a local checkout via `uv run python -m skillz`.

 ## Prerequisites